 - More about how a professional SEO campaign should be run in order to help you screen out bad SEO providers.

-If you wanted to have a chat with me about your clinic’s SEO – give me a quick call on XX or submit a contact form message.
+If you wanted to have a chat with me about your obstetric clinic’s SEO – give me a quick call on (03) 8510 8202 or submit a contact form message at the end of this post.
+Due to the competitive nature of search engine optimisation, we can only work with one obstetrician per 20km radius from your clinic/hospital.

 1. Find What Keywords Patients Use in Searches